Fire Safety for Open Flame Devices Policy

 Organizations, groups, and individuals are not permitted to have open flame devices within University buildings unless the building or area is specifically designed for such devices or written permission has been granted by EH&S. Open flame devices are defined as candles, torches, butane burners or any other flame producing device.
 Chemical, biological, engineering, or teaching labs where the open flame is part of the research/educational process, and kitchens with an exhaust hood and pre-engineered extinguishing system are exempt from this policy.
 Maintenance staff or construction crews in compliance with the University of Florida Hot Work Policy are also exempt.

-The following University requirements for the use of open flame devices are drawn from the National Fire Protection Association (NFPA), Life Safety Code 101 (2009) Edition.
+The following University requirements for the use of open flame devices are drawn from the Florida Fire Prevention Code Sixth Edition (2017), National Fire Protection Associations (NFPA), Life Safety Code 101 (2015) Edition, and Fire Code NFPA 1 (2015).

 Environmental Health and Safety